simonweniger/agentkit/docs/blogpost/function_validation.md

         return v
 ```
 ## Create an Action from function
-Now, let's use ActionWeaver `action` decorator to create an action `ingest_user_info`, which accepts list of Pydantic model `UserModel` as arguments.
+Now, let's use Agentkit `action` decorator to create an action `ingest_user_info`, which accepts list of Pydantic model `UserModel` as arguments.

 > **Note**: An `action` represents a tool that can be used by LLM.
 Each action comprises two main elements: a Pydantic model that is generated to facilitate structured prompting, and a conventional Python function.
-ActionWeaver will treat the function docstring as function description.
-Please refer to the [ActionWeaver documentation](https://github.com/TengHu/ActionWeaver) for more information and specifics.
+Agentkit will treat the function docstring as function description.
+Please refer to the [Agentkit documentation](https://github.com/TengHu/Agentkit) for more information and specifics.

 We want the LLM to extract user information from natural language and invoke `ingest_user_info`, which will then store the validated user information into `user_db`.